LilCare/django_graphql_api/README.md

 Interact with API at [http://127.0.0.1:8000/graphql/](http://127.0.0.1:8000/graphql/)

--Check if a username exists in your database:
+- Check if a username exists in your database:
   ```
   query user($username: String!) {
     user(username: $username) {